The Problem Meteor Learning is Addressing - Pervasive Talent Shortages & Skills Gaps

 Meteor Learning presents a compelling solution that generates an unprecedented return for post-secondary institutions, employers and working professionals - driving enrollments for institutions with differentiated workforce aligned degrees, closing skills gaps for employers, and supporting career progression for working professionals.

-William Rieders, Chief Operating Officer
+William Rieders, Chief Executive Officer

 February 11, 2017 - New Director Hired to Lead Merrimack College's Online Master's Programs